The Color Orange: The Pillar of Shame painted orange

-The Color Orange organization decided to paint the Pillar of Shame which has become a renowned memorial of the Tiananmen Massacre orange, to protest against the violation of human rights in China.
+The Color Orange organization decided to paint the Pillar of Shame, a renowned memorial of the Tiananmen Massacre orange, to protest against the violation of human rights in China.

-The Danish artist Jens Galschiøt and his staff took a flight to Hong Kong in order to paint the Pillar of Shame orange.
+Danish artist Jens Galschiøt and his staff flew to Hong Kong in order to paint the pillar orange.
 As the airplane landed April 26 he was denied access to Hong Kong in the airport.

-The Chinese Democracy Movement decided to paint the sculpture orange by themselves to put focus on Human Rights in China and show support to the worldwide project TheColorOrange about using Orange in connection to the Olympic Games 2008 to boost the awareness about the Human Rights violations in China.
+The Chinese Democracy Movement decided to paint the sculpture orange by themselves to put focus on Human Rights in China and show support to the worldwide project TheColorOrange about using Orange in connection to the Olympic Games 2008 to boost the awareness about Human Rights violations in China.
 The painting of the sculpture was made by students from the University of Hong Kong and by Chinese members of the Democracy Movement which has its base in Hong Kong.
-Amongst others, the Movement counts the chairman of the Hong Kong Trade Union, Cheuk Yan Lee, the poet, politician and unionist Szeto Wah, the Human Rights lawyer Albert Ho, the activist and artist Longhair, and several Hong Kong MPs.
+Amongst others, the Movement counts as members, the chairman of the Hong Kong Trade Union, Cheuk Yan Lee, the poet, politician and unionist Szeto Wah, the Human Rights lawyer Albert Ho, the activist and artist Longhair, and several Hong Kong MPs.